 Symptoms Of Fructose Malabsorption

 The onset of symptoms can occur at any age.
-Symptoms vary depending on the person and the amount of fructose they have eaten.
 Some people can tolerate much more fructose than others.
 The most common symptoms are bloating, gas, cramping, and diarrhea.
 When diarrhea occurs over prolonged periods, nutrient deficiencies and their symptoms may appear.
 The most common nutrients affected are folic acid, zinc, iron, tryptophan, calcium, vitamin c, and e.
 Elevated blood levels of amylase and lipase enzymes from the pancreas- may also be seen.
 Some people may also experience fatigue, headaches, brain fog, mood changes, and constipation.

 Testing For Fructose Malabsorption